-Although generative LLMs generate text in convincing quality, the precision of their answers is lacking in many documented cases [96].
-They lack in regard to facts and reasons, because they fail to understand concepts of truth, causality, time and space, as well as understanding of other physical and social relationships.
-This is one of the reasons for creating LLM-based neuro-symbolic systems.
-These systems often either use an LLM followed by a semantic model, or a semantic model followed by an LLM, or a combination of two models in parallel of which the output is fused.
+Current LLM-based neuro-symbolic systems often either use an LLM followed by a semantic model, or a semantic model followed by an LLM, or a combination of two models in parallel of which the output is fused.
 In this section, we propose compositional design patterns for these different types of system.
-We loosely follow the categorisation of [63].
+We loosely follow the categorisation of Pan et al. [63].
 We divide the section into training and application phases, as the patterns for these phases are distinct.